-When women are concerned about facial hair, it's typically because the hair shows up on the chin.
+When women are concerned about facial hair, it's typically hair that shows up on the chin.
 But the problem doesn't end there—chin hair tends to be very thick, which, depending on how it's being removed, means it's more likely to grow back into the skin.
 Popular removal methods, like tweezing, waxing, and shaving can all cause damage to the hair follicle and result in ingrown hairs.
 And ingrown hairs are never fun.

 What is an ingrown hair?